How To Create A Brand Guidelines Manual

 What Are Brand Guidelines?

-Brand guidelines are the rules designers follow to create a product's visual identity.
-This includes the font, colours, images, and layout of the company's name.
+This includes the font, colours, images, and company name layout.
 The rules are specific to the type of brand, which can help you determine whether an existing design or logo is right for your business or product.

-To successfully launch a new brand, you'll need to create a unique look and feel that separates you from the competition.
-Whether it's a new clothing line, business cards, or website, you want to ensure that your brand is instantly recognisable to your audience.
 You'll also want to ensure that your brand design guidelines include colour, typography, and imagery that will help you stand out from your competitors.

 Before you choose a font or start sketching out your brand guidelines, it's crucial to think about the following: